Skip to main content

 git clone --recursive https://github.com/nethermindeth/nethermind.git

-There are two options buiding Nethermind from source code:
+There are two options building Nethermind from source code:

 Building standalone binaries